 Flea allergy dermatitis

-Food allergies account for between 10 and 15% of all allergic skin diseases in dogs.
-Diagnosing food allergies can be difficult, just like with humans.
-Another cause of scratching could be mites, which can lead to a skin condition known as ‘mange’.
+In addition to fleas, another cause of intense scratching could be mites.
+These parasites can lead to a skin condition known as ‘sarcoptic mange’.
 Mange is incredibly uncomfortable, and it is zoonotic, meaning it can be passed from animal to human.
 Treating the mites that cause mange involves treating your pet and their environment.
 Ask our friendly team for advice, we are here to help.